chrisvvarren/Print-Probability/README.md

 Our beta [Coloring Book Paper Analysis Tool](https://coloringbook.nfshost.com/) analyzes remote IIIF images from repositories such as the British Library, Internet Archive, the Harry Ransom Center, and the Folger Shakespeare Library.
 Users can generate and study LUV or RBG color profiles for each page in a digitized book, thereby permitting fine-grained investigations of changes and continuities in paper-stocks, and sequencing of printing.
 <param ve-graphic url="https://coloringbook.nfshost.com/demo_rect_select_small.gif">

 The [Print & Probability Workbench](https://github.com/cmu-lib/printprob-db) we use internally is a Django-powered REST [API for powering P&P's data transformation and tagging pipeline](https://printprobdb.psc.edu/api/docs/).

-To classify characters, we use [Ocular](https://github.com/tberg12/ocular), a state-of-the-art historical OCR system developed in part by team co-lead Taylor Berg-Kirkpatrick.
+To classify characters, we use [Ocular](https://github.com/tberg12/ocular), a state-of-the-art historical OCR system developed in part by team co-lead Taylor Berg-Kirkpatrick.  <param ve-graphic img="./images/workbench.gif">

 ## Publications